RERA Act

 - Project Registration: Builders and developers must register their projects with the appropriate state-level regulatory authority before advertising or selling any properties.
 This registration process involves providing comprehensive project details, financial information, and legal documents.

-- Advance Booking and Sales: Developers are prohibited from advertising or selling any part of a project before obtaining all the necessary approvals and registering it under RERA.
+- Advance Booking and Sales: Developers are prohibited from advertising or selling any part of a project before obtaining all necessary approvals and registering it under the Real Estate Regulatory Act (RERA).
 This prevents fraudulent practices such as collecting money from buyers without delivering the promised property.

-- Project Delays and Compensation: RERA mandates that developers adhere to the promised project completion timelines.
+- Project Delays and Compensation: RERA mandates that developers adhere to the promised timelines for project completion.
 If there are delays, they are required to compensate buyers with interest payments.
 This provision protects homebuyers from long delays in possession.

 - Quality Control: Developers are accountable for the quality of construction and must rectify any structural defects within a specified period after possession.
 This ensures that buyers receive a high-quality property.